Cheo Feliciano

-Cheo Feliciano (3 July 1935 – 17 April 2014) was a Puerto Rican singer and composer of salsa and bolero music.
+José Luis Feliciano Vega (3 July 1922 – 17 April 2014), better known as Cheo Feliciano, was a Puerto Rican singer and composer of salsa and bolero music.
 Feliciano was the owner of a recording company called "Coche Records".
 He was the first tropical singer to perform at the "Amira de la Rosa Theater" in Barranquilla, Colombia, and in 1987 he played the role of Roberto Clemente's father in the musical Clemente.

 Early years

-Feliciano (birth name: José Luis Feliciano Vega) was born in Ponce, Puerto Rico, where he was raised and educated.
+Feliciano was born in Ponce, Puerto Rico, where he was raised and educated.
 His parents were Prudencio Feliciano and Crescencia Vega.
 As a child, he was nicknamed "Cheo" by his family - a colloquial version of his name José, normally used by close friends and family.
 However, the name stuck and became part of his everyday name (using the nickname avoided confusion with José Feliciano, another major Puerto Rican singer to whom he is not related).
 At a young age he was influenced by the bolero music of the Trio Los Panchos.
 When he was only eight years old he formed his first group with his friends and named it "El Combo Las Latas".
 They were so poor that their musical instruments were made out of cans.
 After finishing his primary education, Feliciano attended the Escuela Libre de Música Juan Morel Campos in Ponce, where he studied percussion.